Isaac Asimov – science fiction writer

 2. “People will continue to be separated from nature to create an environment that is more suited to them”.

-3. “It will be designed kitchen equipment that will automatically cook food, heat water and turn it into a coffee, boil eggs and make scrambled eggs etc.”.
+3. “Kitchen equipment, that will automatically cook food, heat water and turn it into a coffee, boil eggs and make scrambled eggs, will be designed”.